sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ### Load Balancer using Ansible

-- We can use one reverse proxy named haproxy to create the load balancer using Ansible.
+- We can also configure a reverse proxy with the help of a tool/program named `haproxy` to create the load balancer using Ansible.
 - Let's create a playbook to install the haproxy package and configure the load balancer.
 - Create a file `load-balancer.yml` and define the following content in it.